Other articles

 August 16, 2022

-To help you prepare for the new reporting directive, we've put together everything you need to know about CSRD.
-Why is it necessary?
-What are the requirements and which companies are affected?
+To help you prepare for the new reporting directive, we've put together everything you need to know about the European CSRD directive:

 Understanding developments between NFRD and CSRD